csabagabor/Execution-History-Recorder--Intellij-IDEA-Plugin/docs/index.md

 3. Show accurate coverage percentages next to file names(currently it is calculated based on the total number of lines and not based on the lines containing executable code)
 4. Kotlin support

-> Source code will be available soon on Github.

 ## Credits:
 `Recording button's` Icon made by [https://www.flaticon.com/authors/freepik](https://www.flaticon.com/authors/freepik) on